-When someone cannot count on you to do the things you said you’d do, be the person you said you’d be… then you can be considered unreliable, and success will elude you, in every area of your life.
+When someone cannot count on you to do the things you said you would do, be the person you said you’d be… then you can be considered unreliable, and success will elude you, in every area of your life.

 But why would you choose to be unreliable?